-Three of us got together at a bakery every month to critique each other’s murder mysteries.
+Three of us get together at a bakery every month to critique the murder mysteries we're writing.

 Until it was the other person’s turn, that is.
 “Why is this chapter necessary?” he asked.
 “What does it add?”

-It was like being struck with lightning—the kind that kills your darlings dead in their tracks.
+It was like being struck with lightning—the kind that kills your darlings without them knowing what hit them.

 The chapter was unnecessary and added nothing.